bukinoshita/catch-pokemon/readme.md

 Determine if pokemon is poisoned

-If `name`, `hp` and `catchRate` are passed it won't look up for these information on API (faster).
+If `hp` and `catchRate` are passed it won't look up for these information on API (faster).
 Otherwise, it will try to find the Pokemon on the API.

 ## Related